ptimoner/AMRemote/README.md

 ```txt
 $ nano inputs.json
 ```
-Modify the file, and exit with CTL-X (and Y when asking if you'd like to save changes).
+Modify the file, and exit with CTL-X (and Y when asked if you'd like to save changes).

 ## Outputs